deepaksood619/deepaksood619.github.io/docs/python/documentation/27-development-tools/static-code-analysis.md

 C 77:0 ExistsStrategy - A (1)
 ```

-The first letter shows thetype of block(F for function, C for class).
+The first letter shows the type of block (F for function, C for class).
 Then radon gives theline number, thenameof the class/function, agrade(A, B, C, D, E, or F), and the actualcomplexity as a number.
 Typically, a complexity below 10 is ok.[The most complex part of scipy](https://github.com/scipy/scipy/blob/master/scipy/sparse/linalg/eigen/lobpcg/lobpcg.py#L127) has a complexity of 61.

 Besides radon, there are various other packages and Flake8 plugins: